-The Officers of the MV Society.-One of the chief factors in the success of the MV Society is its leadership.
-When the officers are earnest and active Christians, with initiative and ability to organize and inspire others, the work will go forward, young people will be saved and trained in God's service, and the whole church will be encouraged.
+Officers of the Adventist Youth Society. - A chief factor in the success of any Adventist Youth Society is its leadership.
+When the officers are dedicated, active Christians, with initiative and ability to organize and inspire others, the work will go forward, young people will be saved and trained in God's service, and the whole church will be strengthened.